lyndonb-bq/tinkerpop/gremlin-go/README.md

 )

 func main() {
-	// Creating the connection to the server. driverRemoteConnection, err := gremlingo.NewDriverRemoteConnection("localhost", 8182)
+	// Creating the connection to the server with default settings. driverRemoteConnection, err := gremlingo.NewDriverRemoteConnection("localhost", 8182)
 	// Handle error
 	if err != nil {